 Automatic Watering System Troubleshooting

 There are many factors to consider when experiencing any problems with your EarthBox® Automatic Watering System—where you live, how long you've used your Automatic Watering System, and how well your AWS has been maintained—all factor in to the lifespan of the product, and how well it will work.
-As would be expected with any mechanical product, you may experience some minor problems after usage.
+As would be expected with any mechanical product, you may experience some minor issues after usage.
 Below is a troubleshooting guide to help you restore proper functionality of your AWS.

 1. The EarthBox® overflow drain is leaking/overflowing